rummsf/world-disease-risk-fazal-morinan/README.md

-# Paired project with CnMorinan
+# Paired project with CiaranMn

-An app to show information on countries and diseases, and the prevalence of disease across the world.
+A Ruby research tool for the pharmaceutical industry.
+A command line app allowing analysis of the global presence of diseases.